lawnjelly/godot-lportal/INSTRUCTIONS.md

 Portal polygons with fewer edges are also faster to cull against.
 So usually an axis aligned quad will make a lot of sense, even when covering an irregular opening (say a cave).

 Level design is thus a balancing act between creating a higher density of rooms / portals (with greater occlusion culling accuracy), and a greater number of clipping planes.
-In practice there is also the issue of drawcalls, often hardware is limited by how many objects it can draw performantly in a frame - often it is faster to draw a bunch of small objects together than to cull them.
+In practice there is also the issue of drawcalls, often hardware is limited by how many objects it can draw performantly in a frame - often it is faster to merge a bunch of small objects together than to cull them.